-Textbook and workbook bundle, physical examination and TB skin test, state exam, uniforms, white leather shoes and watch with second hand.
+Textbook and workbook bundle, physical examination and TB skin test, state exam, uniforms, and watch with second hand.
 Additional lab fees will be assessed to each program course and subject to change.

-Beth Eagleton Associate Dean of Nursing and Allied Health 316.322.6223 Office: BOE, 1500 Bldg eeagleton@butlercc.edu
+Associate Dean of Nursing and Allied Health 316.218.6223

+Office: BOE, 15242 cediger1@butlercc.edu